-Stock futures trade lower on fading stimulus hopes
+Stock futures fall on fading stimulus hopes, global restrictions

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In energy markets, benchmark U.S. crude dropped 24 cents to $40.81 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, used to price international oils, declined 25 cents to $43.07 per barrel in London.
+In energy markets, benchmark U.S. crude dropped $1.04 to $40.01 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, used to price international oils, declined $1.01 to $42.32 per barrel in London.

 The Associated Press contributed to this article.